CapitainHolmes/Vinyl-E-Commerce-Project/README.md

 ## UX DESIGN

+### About The Application

 This application will give the User the ability to browse through all avaliable Vinyls for sale, check the price for each item, see the rarity and/or check to see whether or not they're limited edition.
 The User will also be able to search for a specific vinyl by name (if that item is on the app and for sale), show and group all avaliable rare/limited edition vinyls in a search and also search for a specific music genre.

+###Target Audience

+The Target Audience for this application would be:

+- Vinyl Record Enthusaists.
+- Music lovers of various Genre's.
+- People looking to increase their Vinyl Collection.
+- People who are unable to search Record stores to find what they're looking for.

 ### User Stories:

-- As a User I
-- As a User I
-- As a User I
+- As a User I want the ability to add a vinyl to my cart.
-- As a User I
+- As a User I want to be able to search for a specific vinyl.
-- As a User I
+- As a User I want to be able to register my login details and be able to login.
-- As a User I
+- As a User I want the application to remember my cart items.
-- As a User I
+- As a User I want to be able to purchase vinyls online from this app.

 ## FEATURES